Aircloak/aircloak/air/docs/content/ops/configuration.md

 }
 ```

+The query can only select data from real tables in the source database (it can not reference other virtual or projected
+tables from the configuration file).
 If the virtual table contains columns with duplicated names, only the first one is kept and the rest are dropped.
 Constant columns are also dropped from the table.